andrefnb/conversational_search/README.md

 to the right shows a typical pipeline for a conversational agent system.
 The vision is to address all of these aspects.
 We first focus on retrieval of relevant result content in context.

 Dataset

 MS MARCO web passage data

   • MS MARCO Passage Reranking data;

   • 10 million answer candidates from Bing search;

   • This data is publicly available.

 Implementation steps:

   • Retrieval;

-• Embeddings
+  • Embeddings;

-• Ranking
+  • Ranking;

-• Conversation tracking
+  • Conversation tracking.

 Implementation:

   • An ElasticSearch service will be available to search the corpus;

   • A BERT service with Google’s pre-trained model will be available to create sentence embeddings;

   • Learning to rank through a logistic regression classifier that uses as training set the pairs of questions and passages, with their respective relevance judgments provided in TRECCASTeval;

   • Information retrieval algorithms (LMD, RM3, etc), featuring expanded queries and historical query expansion;

   • Performance analysis using predefined metrics.